Eterna™

 Operation of machines, equipment, and vehicles.
 Patients using therapy that generates paresthesia should turn off stimulation before operating motorized vehicles, such as automobiles, or potentially dangerous machinery and equipment because sudden stimulation changes may distract them from properly operating it.
 However, current data shows that most patients using BurstDR™ stimulation therapy do not experience paresthesia.
 For patients who do not feel paresthesia, sudden stimulation changes are less likely to occur and distract them while operating motorized vehicles, machinery, or equipment.

 Explosive and flammable gasses.
-Do not use a clinician programmer or patient controller around explosive or flammable gas fumes or vapors.
-This includes oxygen-enriched environments such as hyperbaric chambers.
-Operating the device near gas fumes or vapors could cause them to catch fire.
-If gas fumes or vapors catch fire, it could cause severe burns, injury, or death.
+Do not use a clinician programmer or patient controller in an environment where explosive or flammable gas fumes or vapors are present.
+The operation of these devices could cause them to ignite, causing severe burns, injury, or death.

-Keep dry to avoid damage.
-Clinician programmers, patient controllers, and chargers are not waterproof.
+Keep the device dry.
+Programmer and controller devices are not waterproof.
 Keep them dry to avoid damage.
-Advise patients to not use their devices when engaging in activities that might cause them to get wet, such as swimming or bathing.
+Advise patients to not use their device when engaging in activities that might cause it to get wet, such as swimming or bathing.

 Pediatric use.
 Safety and effectiveness of neurostimulation for pediatric use have not been established.